-During 2010, the ongoing global credit crisis and economic weakness have made for extremely volatile capital markets characterized by weaker equity prices and an environment in which limited opportunities existed to raise additional capital.
+During fiscal 2011, the ongoing global credit crisis and economic weakness have made for extremely volatile capital markets characterized by weaker equity prices and an environment in which limited opportunities existed to raise additional capital.
 While stronger commodity prices have provided financing opportunities which TerraX has capitalized on to augment its working capital, management of the Company remains cautious and will continue to take the necessary precautions to maintain its cash reserves.
 The Company has commitments in the future (later this fiscal year and beyond) on its mineral properties and the Company may be forced to abandon and write-off one or more of these properties if the Company does not have the means to meet these commitments, or does not feel it is fiscally prudent to do so.

-The Company currently has sufficient cash to meet all obligations during fiscal 2011 and does not believe that any further write-downs of its mineral properties are required at this time.
-The Company will be reviewing its mineral property commitments as well as its working capital position on an ongoing basis during fiscal 2011 and may elect to abandon properties when obligations become due if management deems it necessary in order to maintain the long-term viability of the Company.
+The Company currently has sufficient cash to meet all obligations during fiscal 2012 and does not believe that any writedowns of its mineral properties are required at this time.
+The Company will be reviewing its mineral property commitments as well as its working capital position on an ongoing basis during fiscal 2012 and may elect to abandon properties when obligations become due if management deems it necessary in order to maintain the long-term viability of the Company.

-Results of Operations - Three months ended October 31, 2010
+Results of Operations - Year ended January 31, 2011

-Operating expenses for the three months ended October 30, 2010 totaled \$132,949 as compared to \$104,397 during the three months ended October 31, 2009.
+Operating expenses for the year ended January 31, 2011 totaled \$516,126 as compared to \$259,323 during the year ended January 31, 2010.
 The significant expenditures were as follows:

-The Company incurred consulting expense of \$2,478 during the three months ended October 31, 2009 primarily for review of potential property acquisitions; there was no comparable expense during the current period.
+The Company incurred consulting expense of \$18,825 during the year ended January 31, 2011 primarily for review of potential property acquisitions.
+This compares to consulting expense of \$5,363 incurred during the prior year.

-During the three months ended October 31, 2010, the Company incurred \$5,285 for office, rent and expenses which is comparable to the \$5,036 incurred during the same period a year prior.
+During the year ended January 31, 2011, the Company incurred \$23,152 for office, rent and miscellaneous expenses which is comparable to the \$19,113 incurred during the same period a year prior.

-The Company spent \$82,269 for transfer agent, filing fees and shareholder communications during the three months ended October 31, 2010.
-This represented a substantial increase from the \$15,003 incurred during the same period a year prior, primarily due to a significant increase in shareholder communications activity during the current period.
+The Company spent \$272,990 for transfer agent, filing fees and shareholder communications during the year ended January 31, 2011.
+This represents a substantial increase from the \$59,510 incurred during the same period a year prior, primarily due to a significant increase in shareholder communications activity, including advertising, during the current period.

-Professional fees of \$2,885 were incurred during the three months ended October 31, 2010.
-This represents a slight increase from the \$1,296 incurred during the same period a year prior.
+Professional fees of \$28,300 were incurred during the year ended January 31, 2011.
+This is increased from the \$21,426 incurred during the same period a year prior due to additional legal and accounting fees incurred during the current period.

-Stock-based compensation expense of \$40,980 (a non-cash item) was incurred during the three months ended October 31, 2010 due to the vesting of incentive stock options granted to consultants during the current and prior periods.
-This compares to stock based compensation expense of \$80,584 incurred during the same period a year prior when options were granted to directors and consultants that vested immediately on grant.
+Stock-based compensation expense of \$155,750 (a non-cash item) was incurred during the year ended January 31, 2011 due to the vesting of incentive stock options granted to consultants during the current and prior periods.
+This compares to stock based compensation expense of \$147,160 incurred during the same period a year prior when options were granted to directors and consultants that vested immediately on grant.

-The Company incurred travel expenses of \$1,530 during the three months ended October 31, 2010 for investor presentations; there were no travel expenses incurred during the same period a year prior.
+The Company incurred travel expenses of \$17,109 during the year ended January 31, 2011 for investor presentations.
+This compares to \$6,751 incurred during the year prior for the same purpose.

-During the three months ended October 31, 2010, the Company earned interest income of \$1,919 on short-term investments and cash on hand.
-This compares to \$362 earned during the three months ended October 31, 2009 when the company had less cash on hand.
+During the year ended January 31, 2011, the Company earned interest income of \$6,027 on cash and cash equivalents on hand.
+This compares to \$1,972 earned during the year ended January 31, 2010 when the company had less cash on hand.